Selected Policies, Regulations & Procedures

 To apply, please contact the school you wish to rent for specific instructions.

-All visitors are required to use the main entry buzzer system, register at the main office and wear an identification badge while on school property.
+All visitors are required to use the main-entry buzzer system and register at the main office, asked to show identification, and required to wear an FCPS-issued identification badge while on school property.
 Media representatives must receive approval from the school office to interview, photograph or videotape students before proceeding to the activity they are covering.
 A building administrator may limit or refuse visitor access to school property to ensure student or employee safety or confidentiality or to minimize interruption.
 Persons who enter school buildings or grounds without reporting to the office or who disturb or interfere with school activities will be considered unauthorized and will be dealt with as trespassers under the law.

 To allow adequate time for copying and transferring student records, schools prefer a minimum of two weeks’ written notice before a student transfers to another school district.
 When the student’s new school is out of state, the new school must formally request that FCPS send student records, and FCPS retains the originals.
 When students transfer within Frederick County or to another Maryland county, FCPS sends the original student records and retains a copy.
 In either case, upon written request and at a reasonable charge, parents may also receive copies to hand carry to the new school.
 For additional information, see Regulation 400-07.